StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

     - The default size is 8 KB
     - Increasing this might help reduce or eliminate dropped frames, especially on connections with high latency to the server
+  - FIXED: [a4] application no longer crashes on startup if there's no BindIP address in the Registry
 - GUI
   - FIXED: [a1] status tooltip did not clear when TCPRelay was started sucessfully after an error.